VasylHryn/guestbook/README.md

 - Attach an image with the review. 📸
 - View submitted reviews including the name, message, and attached images. 👀
 - Simple and responsive UI. 💻
-- Admin users can delete reviews using middleware for access control. 🛠️
+- Admin users can delete reviews using middleware for access control 🛠️

 ## Technology Stack ⚙️